webpack-contrib/copy-webpack-plugin/README.md

 Pattern params:
 * `from`
     - is required
-    - can be an absolute path
+    - can be an absolute or relative path
-    - can be a relative path
-    - can be a file
-    - can be a directory
+    - can be a file or directory
 * `to`
     - is optional
     - is relative to the context root
     - defaults to `'/'`
+    - must be a directory if `from` is a directory
 * `toType`
     - is optional
+    - is ignored if `from` is a directory
     - defaults to `'file'` if `to` has an extension
     - defaults to `'dir'` if `to` doesn't have an extension
 * `force`